-Date: •
+Date:

 To Whom It May Concern:

 My son/daughter, I.D. #

-has my permission to be a First Semester Grac duate for theschool year.
+has my permission to be a First Semester Gra duate for the school year.
 I

-understand that he/she will be allowed to parti icipate in the Graduation Ceremony on
+understand that he/she will be allowed to part icipate in the Graduation Ceremony on

-if all graduation requires ments are met.
+if all graduation require ements are met.

-Yes, I would like to participate e in the Graduation Ceremony in June.
+Yes, I would like to participat No, I do not want to participa It is the student's responsibility to make conta items for graduation. te in the Graduati on Ceremony in June.

-ate in the Graduation Ceremony in June.
-Act with the school office to order all necessary

-Student Signature Parent Signature
+Student Signature F Parent Signature

-Attendance Clerk Signature Counselor Signature
+Attendance Clerk Signature (Counselor Signature

-Approved by Date
+Approved by Campus Principal Signatu Da te

-Campus Principal Signatur re
+Campus Principal Signatu re

-NOTE: This form is DUE by the last Friday of September.
+NOTE: This form is DUE by the last Frida ay of September.